Coins of the New Zealand dollar: Pre-dollar

 Prior to 10 July 1967, the New Zealand pound, using the £sd (pounds, shillings and pence) system, was the currency of New Zealand.
 Coins of the pound tended to follow the size, weight, and composition of their British counterparts.
 The main coins in usage were the halfpenny (1/2d), penny (1d), threepence (3d), sixpence (6d), shilling (1s), florin (2s), and halfcrown (2s 6d).

 First coins

 Decimalisation of the New Zealand currency occurred on 10 July 1967, when the New Zealand pound was replaced by the New Zealand dollar at a rate of one pound to two dollars (10 shillings to a dollar).
 On the same day, new decimal coins were introduced to replace the existing pound coins.
-The first coins of the New Zealand dollar were 1c, 2c, 5c, 10c, 20c, and 50c.
-The 1c, 2c, and 50c coins were new sizes, with the 1c and 2c minted in bronze, and 50c in cupronickel.
-The new 5c, 10c, and 20c were the same size, weight, and value as the former sixpence, shilling, and florin coins.
-Indeed, until 1970, the 10 cents coin bore the additional legend "One Shilling".
+The first coins of the New Zealand dollar were 1c, 2c, 5c, 10c, 20c, and 50c denominations.
+The 1c and 2c coins were new sizes minted in bronze, smaller than the penny and halfpenny.
+The new 5c, 10c, and 20c coins were the same size, weight, and value as the former sixpence, shilling, and florin (2s) coins.
+Indeed, until 1970, the 10c coin bore the additional legend "One Shilling".
+The new 50c coin was the same size and weight as the half crown but equivalent to twice its value at 5 shillings.